Explore this topic with AI

 Example Comments:

-Here are a few examples of peer review phrases that employees can use while rating their managers.
+Here are a few co-worker feedback examples that employees can use while rating their managers:

 When reviewing direct reports, the focus should be on their performance consistency, adaptability, and growth mindset.
 Offering actionable advice can guide their professional development.